 Oct.
+2002 Amendments to 19N of Family Law Act Brief comments to Family Law and Legal Assistance Division Support in principle the proposal to exempt child abuse issues from inadmissibility provisions proposes that exemption could be extended in order to be consistent with practitioners' duty of care obligations suggests technical changes Sept.
 2002 Sept.
-2002 Amendments to 19N of Family Law Act Brief comments to Family Law and Legal Assistance Division Family Court Support in principle the proposal to exempt child abuse issues from inadmissibility provisions proposes that exemption could be extended in order to be consistent with practitioners' duty of care obligations suggests technical changes Violence Policy Submission to Court's Family Violence Committee of family violence, the risks and impacts of family violence, the appropriateness of PDR processes in cases involving violence, and the need for a systematic approach.
-Sept.
-2002 Review of Federal Magistrates Service Letter to working group Stresses importance of data collection August 2002 National research priorities Submission to the Department of Education, Science and Technology Nominates ADR as a thematic priority for national research.
+2002 Family Court Violence Policy Submission to Court's Family Violence Committee Review of Federal Magistrates Service Letter to working Matters to be taken into account in a policy are the nature of family violence, the risks and impacts of family violence, the appropriateness of PDR processes in cases involving violence, and the need for a systematic approach.
+Stresses importance of data collection August 2002 group National research priorities Submission to the Department of Education, Science and Technology Nominates ADR as a thematic priority for national research.
 June 2002 ADR terminology: a discussion paper Poses a series of questions about how terms are used, and should be used, in ADR.
 Submissions invited by 31 December 2002 May 2002 ADR statistics Published statistics on ADR in Australia Intended as a resource document to guide consideration of ADR data collection April 2002 Government use of ADR Letter to Attorney- General Need for reference to ADR and to ADR standards in the Legal Services Directions Need for ADR clauses in contracts for provision of goods and services to Commonwealth agencies March 2002 What is ADR?
 Brochure on ADR terms Simplifies earlier definitions paper March 2002 Dispute Resolution and Information Technology Draft guidelines Take into account impact and potential of technology Consider accessibility, fairness, effectiveness, cost and legal issues Manage risks associated with delivery of ADR service on-line Need to match technology to needs of disputes and parties Develop service and practitioner standards to take account of use of technology Consider use of technology in other areas, including marketing of ADR, information management, research, education and professional development Apply change management strategies when introducing new technology